 Try composer-lock-diff to see what packages have changed after

-Pantheon does not offer support for Composer GUIs or any conflicts that might be cause by one.
+Pantheon does not offer support for Composer GUIs or any conflicts that might be caused by one.

 Pantheon's devs are working hard to make the Integrated Composer experience on Pantheon better.